 - Bulbs – Like perennials, bulbs bloom for a short time during the growing season and then go dormant by the end of the growing season.
 Unlike perennials, bulbs can survive (when dormant) for extended periods without soil or water.
 Bulbs are usually chosen for their blooms and generally are used to compliment an existing, longer-lasting floral display.
 Spring bulbs (so-called ‘hardy’ or ‘true’ bulbs) bloom while your other plants are maturing, thus giving you some early garden cheer.
 Bulbs are either massed, tightly grouped, or naturalized by scattering them and planting them where they fall.

 - Succulents – These include Cacti and other plants that store water in their leaves or stems.
 They generally prefer desert or tropical sites, although some adapt well to cooler climates and are sometimes lumped in with perennials at nurseries.
 They require little water and generally like full sun conditions.
 Specimen planting, grouping, and massing are all good choices for planting succulents, depending on their size, shape, and habit.

 So there you have it — three steps to garden mastery.
-If you want to learn more, explore gardentutor.com for tips, hints, and ideas, and consider taking our introductory Garden Tutor course and order the integrated course kit.
+If you want to learn more, take our introductory Garden Tutor course and order the integrated course kit.
 For the cost of a medium-sized shrub, you will learn how to be a confident and competent gardener.

-Good luck, and I hope to hear from you soon!
+Good luck, and we hope to hear from you soon!